The Life I've Lived

 From my 30s through my 60s | © All Rights Reserved

 I'm the youngest of three sisters, whose mother died when we were very young, and whose father was a Navy man and always gone.
 To keep us together, we were "shipped off" to live with our maternal grandmother and step-grandfather.
-Our lives there were a mixture of torment (emotional, physical, & sexual abuse) and privilege (swimming pool, amusement park visits, & dance lessons).
+Our lives there were a mixture of torment and privilege.
 My sisters left as soon as they legally could and I, being several years younger, remained.
-(Grievously, our beautiful middle sister, Jacqueline, died unexpectedly and much too young in 2010. 😢)
+(Tragically, our beautiful middle sister, Jacqueline, died unexpectedly and much too young in 2010. 😢)

 Margaret, Jacqueline, and me—1964 - 1981 | © All Rights Reserved